 If your body now asks for more rest, slower timelines, or different routines – that doesn’t erase your value.
 Productivity may have once been a big part of your life.
 But it was never the thing that made you lovable, important, or worthy.

 You’re still the same person.
 The one who cares.
 The one who tries.
-The one who feels deeply and shows up in quiet ways, even when it goes unnoticed.
+The one who feels deeply and shows up in small ways, even when it goes unnoticed.

 Illness doesn’t define you.
 And it doesn’t take away the meaning in your days.